MicrosoftDocs/VBA-Docs/Language/Reference/User-Interface-Help/too-many-line-continuations.md

-- Your code has more than 25 physical lines lines joined with line-continuation characters, or more than 24 consecutive line-continuation characters in a single line.
+- Your code has more than 25 physical lines joined with line-continuation characters, or more than 24 consecutive line-continuation characters in a single line.
 Make some of the constituent lines physically longer to reduce the number of line-continuation characters needed, or break the construct into more than one statement.

 For additional information, select the item in question and press F1 (in Windows) or HELP (on the Macintosh).